DoctorWkt/alic/docs/overview.md

 };
 ```

-For local variables, *alic* only lets you initialise scalar variables, i.e. not structs and not arrays.
-You can use expressions that will be evaluated at run-time.
+For non-local variables, your initialisation values must be known at compile time.
+For local variables, you can use expressions that will be evaluated at run-time.
 For example:

 ```
 void main(void) {